vmware-archive/vsphere-storage-for-docker/docs/user-guide/docker-volume-cli.md

 The default volume size is 100mb

-### policy
+### policy (vsan-policy-name)

 ```
-docker volume create --driver=vmdk --name=MyVolume -o size=10gb -o policy=allflash
+docker volume create --driver=vmdk --name=MyVolume -o size=10gb -o vsan-policy-name=allflash
 ```

 Policy needs to be created via the vmdkops-admin-cli.
-Once policy is created, it can be addressed during create by passing the ```-o policy``` flag.
+Once policy is created, it can be addressed during create by passing the ```-o vsan-policy-name``` flag.

 ### diskformat
 ```